I'm an assistant professor in the mathematics department at Duke University.

 High-dimensional probability: random matrices, random graphs, large deviations, concentration and anti-concentration of measure.

-Related topics in combinatorics, high-dimensional geometry, free probability, mathematical physics, numerical analysis and statistics.
+Related topics in graph theory, additive combinatorics, high-dimensional geometry, free probability, mathematical physics, numerical analysis and statistics.

 Background: